grafeas/voucher/checks/README.md

 # Voucher Checks

-Adding new checks follows the same pattern that adding new SQL drivers works.
-Checks are located in the same directory as this README, `checks`, in their own package.
+Adding new checks follows the same pattern that adding new SQL drivers uses.
+Checks are located in the same directory as this README, `/checks`, in their own package.
 While the Check's package does not need to match the name of the check, it helps with organization if it does.

-The check name itself, which is set when registering the Check for use, will also be used to enable/disable that check,
+The check name itself, which is set when registering the Check for use, will also be used to enable/disable that check, and to co-ordinate which PGP key to use when attesting images.

 Below is an example of a Check, "examplecheck", which we will step through.
 This Check would logically be found at `config/examplecheck/check.go`.